valerioventuri/voms/src/main/java/org/italiangrid/voms/settings/README.md

 An example configuration file is in src/main/resources.
 The configuration can either be on the classpath or specified by the system property config.file.

+The Settings interface provides getters to the configurations values.
+The SettingsImpl implememts the interface, and is a Singleton implemented using an ENUM.
+See Joshua Bloks in Effective Java 'a single-element enum type is the best way to implement a singleton.'

 While developing, just edit the application.conf file under src/main/resources and launch within eclipse.
 Or, to prevent accidentally pushing changes to it, copy it somehwere else and pass the location in the config.file